What Cybersecurity Risk Management Plan Does Your Business Need?

 Combined, these elements define your cybersecurity risks.

-To create a cybersecurity risk management plan, you’ll need to identify the information you have, determine the level of protection it requires, and then implement and monitor that protection.
-Include people in this process who can help you make informed decisions, including legal, insurance and IT professionals and internal staff.
+A cybersecurity risk management plan includes several steps.
+You’ll need to identify the information you have, determine the level of protection it requires, and then implement and monitor that protection.
+Seek expertise to help you make informed decisions.
+Generally, you’ll include legal, insurance, and IT professionals and internal staff.

 To learn more and see sample worksheets to help get you started, check out Small Business Information Security: The Fundamentals, a free resource published by NIST.

-If you’d like to know more about how CRU Solutions can help keep your business safer, contact us.
+If you’d like to learn how CRU Solutions can help keep your business safer, contact us.